saintzaw/tp/docs/UserGuide.md

 **Function**

 When using Modganiser, you may forget details related to a specific feature.
-You can use this command to show a detailed instruction page for the specific feature requested
+You can use this command to show a detailed instruction page for the specific feature requested.

 | [Parameter](#8-glossary) |                    Description                     |                    Accepted Inputs                    |
 |:---------:|:--------------------------------------------------:|:-----------------------------------------------------:|